vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 Minimum System Requirements
 --------------------------------

-In order to run Vircadia , ensure that your computer meets these minimum system requirements:
+In order to run Vircadia, ensure that your computer meets these minimum system requirements:

 * Operating system: